adrianortzs/come2huelva/README.md

 **Built with ❤️ and modern web technologies in Spain**

-*This project showcases advanced frontend development skills and real-world application of modern web technologies.*
+*This project showcases advanced full-stack development skills and real-world application of modern web technologies for a tourism business.*